2009 Pellet and Biomass Stove Tax Credit Information

 heating value will be used to measure the efficiency

 of a pellet / biomass-burning stove.
-HPBA has provided
+HPBA has

-the IRS with extensive information on product efficiency.
+provided the IRS with extensive information on

-This method will include a broader range of efficient
+product efficiency.
+This method will include a

-and be consistent with the original legislative
+with the original legislative intent.

 Q: How will a consumer know that a product is